 Weaknesses in governance, institutions and infrastructure make it difficult to successfully address these challenges.

 To succeed in preventing deforestation in Central Africa, there is a need for better forest governance and massive efforts to invest in poverty alleviation, rights-based family planning (DRC) and people- and forest friendly sustainable development.

 All the countries in the Congo Basin generally aim at stabilizing their natural forest cover.
 DR Congo has committed to do so by 2030.
 Gabon has committed to preserve 98% of its current forest cover.
 However, these commitments will be difficult to honor, without support from the outside world.

 The CAFI partnership

 The Norwegian funding is channeled through the CAFI Trust Fund.
 The fund is managed by the UN in New York.
 The World Bank, UN Agencies and several other accredited agencies implement the programs.
-Non-governmental organizations can receive funding only through collaborating with the accredited agencies.
+International non-governmental organizations can receive funding based on risk assessments.
 No funding is transferred through government accounts.

 The Norwegian support has contributed to the development of national REDD+-strategies and ambitious investment plans in Gabon and DRC.
 Gabon was the first country in Africa to receive payments for preserved rainforests

 In DRC, the Norwegian support has contributed to the establishment of several programs:

 - A national REDD-fund hosted by the Ministry of Finance,